 clicking on anything that shows up uninvited while surfing the web,

 including video players, "updates" and anything that promises to

 There's only one way to absolutely

-guarantee total network security on any computer, and that's
+guarantee total network security on any computer, and that's by

-by disconnecting from the internet altogether.
+disconnecting from the internet altogether.

-firewalls and utilities to intercept and identify potential leaks in
+vigilant to intercept and identify potential leaks in

 order to remain connected while having some control over security.
 The